GausAlMunirTushar/yupsis-coding-challenge/README.md

 ## Table of Contents

-### Problem 1: Mojo and Mutki Exchange and Get more Mojo
+### Problem 1: Mojo and Mutki Exchange Calculation

 ##### Description: